Rustin170506/tidb-analyze.slide/slides.md

 This is today's agenda.

-We will start with an overview of the Analyze feature with some examples.
+We'll start with an overview of the Analyze feature with some examples.

 Then we will dive into the data structure and data flow overview.
 We will look at the data structure and data flow from both the TiKV and TiDB perspectives.
 Finally, we will have a Q&A session.
 If you have any questions, feel free to send it to the chat.

 And I will try to answer them in the Q&A session.
+If I can't answer them, maybe kunqin, yiding and other team members can help me.

 -->